|

 materials.

-day.
-The cost for medication varies geographically from a few hundred
+The cost for medication varies geographically from a few hundred dollars to ten

 Food